-Unfortunately, after some cables, it felt that there was a little lack of variety, which only changed with the 8th cable: the longest zipline with a length of around 1500 feet (!) and very fast speed.
+The last zipline, No. 8, is the longest zipline with a length of around 1500 feet (!) and very fast speed.
 The adrenaline was pumping here, it was an awesome ride.
 It is also one of the fastest ziplines in Punta Cana, as you can see in this ziplining comparison.

 The “Cueva Las Ondas”, a cave for swimming with crystal-clear water similar to a Mexican cenote, was also very pretty, especially since it reminded me of my exciting experiences at the Yucatan Peninsula.